PFGimenez/PFGimenez.github.io/_pages/fosr.md

 Fos-R aims to generate realistic and diverse network and system activity from patterns learned from actual data.

+## Download binary

+You can download last compiled binaries from <https://github.com/Fos-R/Fos-R/releases/latest>.

-## Setup
+## Compile from source

+You can also compile Fos-R from source directly.
 Fos-R is distributed with [crates.io](https://crates.io/crates/fosr).
 First, install Rust with [rustup](https://rustup.rs/).
 Then, install the libpcap dependency.
 On Ubuntu/Debian, you can do:

 `apt install libpcap-dev`